Here Comes the Night: Recording and history

 "Here Comes the Night" was Them's third single in both the UK and the US; the US release following the success of "Gloria" in that market.
 The first day of its release it sold 16,000 copies, at the time an impressive showing.
-It peaked at No.2 in the UK and No.24 in the US, spending 10 weeks on the US chart.
+It peaked at No.2 in the UK, No. 8 in Canada, and No.24 in the US, spending 10 weeks on the US chart.
 It was also released on the EP Mystic Eyes.
 After the record was released, Them was immediately sent on a public relations push with television appearances on Ready Steady Go! and Top of the Pops.

 Van Morrison has remarked on this:

 Them were never meant to be on Top of the Pops, I mean miming?
 Lip syncing?
 We used to laugh at the programme, think it was a joke.
 Then we were on it ourselves.
 It was ridiculous.
 We were totally anti that type of thing.
 We were really into the blues...and we had to get into suits and have make-up put on and all that..

 "Here Comes The Night" also achieved chart success in other countries worldwide; for example, it reached No. 17 on the Kent Music Report in Australia, and peaked at No. 2 on the Irish Singles Chart.
 As of 2020, it remains the highest-charting single for Van Morrison in both the United Kingdom and Ireland, as he has never had a No. 1 single in either country.
 The song was released on the Parrot (US) version of the album THEM in July 1965, and also appears on the album The Story of Them.
 It was also re-released on the Deram label in 1973, but did not chart.

 Billboard described the single as an "intriguing teen rouser with an equally intriguing vocal performance."
 Cash Box described it as "a funky, twangy blues-tinged opus with an infectious rhythmic back-beat."